SignPresenter/SignPresenterSupport/topics/soundboard.md

-## Using SignPresenter with a sound board or with different speakers
+## Using Sign Presenter with a sound board or with different speakers

 We have found the best way to do this is to split it out with the device listed below.
 It is super simple setup and only cost $16.
 Once you have it plugged in, you will need set your firestick for stereo only sound.
 Here is a quick video on how to do that.